mikefreno/FlexLove/README.md

 FlexLöve is a lightweight, flexible GUI library for Löve2D that implements a flexbox-based layout system.
 It provides a simple way to create and manage UI elements like windows and buttons with automatic layout calculations, animations, and responsive design.

-# This library is no where near ready for sane use, there are many broken, incomplete and missing features.
+# NOTE: This library is no where near ready for sane use, there are many broken, incomplete and missing features.

 ## Features